-- 2.7 Arrangements are made to safeguard and promote the welfare of pupils by means that pay due regard to current statutory guidance; good behaviour is promoted; bullying is prevented so far as reasonably practicable; health and safety requirements are met, including those relating to fire safety; provision is made for first aid.
+- 2.8 Good behaviour is promoted; bullying is prevented so far as reasonably practicable; health and safety requirements are met, including those relating to fire safety; provision is made for first aid.
 Pupils are properly supervised; admission and attendance registers are maintained, as required, and there is a strategic approach to risk assessment.
-A disability access plan is in place. - 2.8 The standards relating to welfare, health and safety [paragraphs 6-16], the requirement of Schedule 10 of the Equality Act 2010, and the ban on corporal punishment under section 548 of the Education Act 1996 are met.
+A disability access plan is in place. - 2.9 In most respects, arrangements are made to safeguard and promote the welfare of pupils.
+However the school does not have due regard to guidance on staff recruitment issued by the Secretary of State and does not follow its own stated procedures for checking the suitability of staff with sufficient rigour.
+All required checks on employees are carried out, but not all checks are completed or references and medical clearance obtained before an individual starts work at the school.
+For staff who start work before receipt of a criminal record check, the school does not always carry out a separate barred list check or ensure that appropriate supervisory arrangements are put in place - 2.10 The standards relating to welfare, health and safety in paragraphs 9-16, the requirement of Schedule 10 of the Equality Act 2010, and the ban on corporal punishment under section 548 of the Education Act 1996 are met but those in paragraphs 7(a) and 7(b) are not met.